 Required Courses (5)

-- Culture and Belief 16.
-Performance, Tradition and Cultural Studies: An Introduction to Folklore and Mythology.
+- GENED 1097.
+Tradition, Performance, and Culture.
 Surveys the major forms of folklore (e.g., myths, legends, epics, beliefs, rituals, festivals) and the theoretical approaches used to understand and interpret “texts” drawn from the world of traditional expression and ritualized behavior.
 (Mitchell)

-- Folklore and Mythology 90: focused seminars examine specific topics in the field
+- One Folklore and Mythology small seminar course, examining specific topics in the field

 Three half-courses from among those offered in Folklore & Mythology or the cross-listings.